juntao/arenztopia/content/news/_index.md

 This section contains the Olb City Announcer, which is a weekly newspaper that provides comprehensive news from around Arenztopia.
 The Olb City Announcer is known as a reputable source of news and has been approved by the Arenztopian Government.

-CEO, Founder of OCA, and Head Writer: Tony Yuan
+CEO, Developer of OCA, and Head Writer: Tony Yuan
-Editor In Chief, Co-CEO and Assistant Head Writer: Lorenzo Avila
+Editor In Chief, Co-CEO and Co-Head Writer: Lorenzo Avila
-Head Journalist: Claire Peters
+Head Journalist and creator of idea of OCA: Claire Peters
 Meteorologist: Mezoir Logan
 Writer: Owen Miyazoi
 Writer: Sam-Louis Alrocaet